What is prostate cancer?

 - External beam radiation therapy uses a machine that moves around the body to direct the beams to the precise locations.
 External beam radiation therapy is frequently used after surgery to kill any remaining cancer cells.

-- Brachytherapy involves insert rice-sized radioactive pellets via X-ray-guided needle into the prostate gland.
+- Brachytherapy involves inserting rice-sized radioactive pellets via an X-ray-guided needle into the prostate gland.
 The pellets administer a low dose of radiation over time.

 Because prostate cancer cells feed on the male hormone testosterone, hormone therapy is used to stop the body from producing testosterone.
 That causes cancer cells to die or grow more slowly.

 - Medications to stop the body from producing testosterone